rhdalton/Nodejs-RESTful-API/README.md

 - Express application framework
 - MongoDB backend
 - Handle standard HTTP GET, POST, PUT, DELETE requests
-- Authentication and authorization by JWT for access to certain endpoints (POST, PUT, DELETE)
+- Authentication and authorization with JWT for access to certain endpoints (POST, PUT, DELETE)
 - Error logging, Uncaught Exception and Promise handling and logging
 - Automated Unit and Integration Testing for endpoints
 - Environments for development, testing and production